I have a very simple, and not very elegant stored procedure.

 - :TOTAL

-We need to add/define module handler parameters for those two things.
+We need to define POST handler parameters for those two items.
 If you’re using the PL/SQL API, they’re going to be the p_bind_variable_name bits.

 The Name of the parameter determines how the JSON is constructed when returned.